 Summary: This project grade separated the local street from railroad tracks by building an underpass for vehicular traffic under the railroad crossing in the City of Placentia.
 Construction began on October 5, 2011, and the improvements opened to traffic on March 12, 2014.
+The total cost is measured against an amended baseline cost established in the fourth quarter of FY 2009-10; the final schedule is measured against an amended baseline schedule established in the second quarter of FY 2011-12.
 Construction acceptance was obtained in December 2014.
 OCTA turned over maintenance responsibilities to the cities and completed the one-year warranty in December 2015 with no issues or repairs identified.
 Funding reimbursement and closeout have been completed.